 The mistake isn't getting a bad review.
 The mistake is letting it sit there.

-• Response rate (percentage of reviews you reply to) is a direct ranking signal
+- Response rate (percentage of reviews you reply to) is worth monitoring

 What good review management actually looks like